David Tsubouchi: After politics

-He worked as associate counsel at the law firm Miller Thomson LLP, and is currently the founder and chairman of Deduce International Markets Inc In 2007 he was invested as a Knight in The Equestrian, Secular and Chapterial Order of Saint Joachim in Toronto.
+He worked as associate counsel at the law firm Miller Thomson LLP, and is currently the founder and chairman of Deduce International Markets Inc. In 2007, he was invested as a Knight in The Equestrian, Secular and Chapterial Order of Saint Joachim in Toronto.

-In recent years, Tsubouchi has worked as a partner at the law firm Fogler, Rubinoff LLP, and has been appointed to head Ontario College of Trades starting on September 9, 2013.
-In 2013 he published Gambatte, a memoir of his career.
+In recent years, Tsubouchi has worked as a partner at the law firm Fogler, Rubinoff LLP.
+On June 1, 2013 he published Gambatte: Generations Of Perseverance And Politics, A Memoir, a memoir of his career.
+He has been appointed to head Ontario College of Trades starting on September 9, 2013.